MichaelCurrin/twitterverse/docs/README.md

 ## Features

+Use the project for any of the features below to fetch data from the Twitter API and print or store.
 Access to the project is all through command-line utilities.
-Use the project for any of the features below to fetch data from the Twitter API and print or store.
-The [usage](usage.md) doc covers these features in more detail.
+The [usage](usage.md) section covers these features in more detail.

-None of the utilities actually post data to Twitter.
+Note that that you cannot actually create a tweet with this project, but _tweepy_ docs cover how do that well.

 ### Fetch tweets